Fchaubard/sentence_augs/README.md

     return {"question": question, "answer": answer}
 ```
 Then we can call it infinitely!
-I already ran this for all
+I already ran this for all 8000 GSM8K train examples, so you don't have to!
+Some did not make it, but we got most of them (7306 of 7400).
+The rest were edge cases I did not care to investigate further.
+Enjoy!

 ## Example how to use this after downloading (gsm8k_train_programs.txt):
 ```